Christina D Wygant

 Class assignments and grading

-All seminar participants are required to participate in the peer review process, which includes reading and commenting on peers' work.
-Students are also required to complete and hand in the following: • Brief statement of research interests (due before quarter begins) • Quarter-long work plan (due before quarter begins) • Significant questions (minimum ˝ page) and three major claims • List of sources from advisor • Revised work plan • Revised list of sources • Annotated bibliography • Detailed 3-4 page thesis proposal • Three self-designed assignments
+All seminar participants are required to give a 10-minute final presentations as well as participate in the peer review process, which includes reading and commenting on peers' work.
+Students are also required to complete and hand in the following: • Brief statement of research interests (due before quarter begins) • Significant questions and Work Plan • List and Annotation of Sources • Detailed 3-4 page thesis proposal • Three self-designed assignments Outline of Final Presentation